techorgames-09/Pay-Calc/README.md

 _Python3 is a REQUIREMENT for this application, please make sure it is installed._

-STEP 1: Download/Clone this repository

-STEP 2: run Paycalc-Windows.bat in a command prompt (You may have to edit the properties to make it executable.)

-_NOTE: AN EXECUTABLE VERSION OF THIS PROGRAM WILL SOON BE AVAILABLE AND THIS WILL BECOME LEGACY/BUILDING FROM SOURCE CODE._
+STEP 1: Download the Installer file or portable file from the Releases tab.

+STEP 2: Either run the .exe file, or extract the .zip file and then run the .exe file depending on what you downloaded.

 **macOS:**